How to File for a Massachusetts Divorce

-Grounds for Divorce Massachusetts
+What are the Grounds for Divorce in Massachusetts?

 In Massachusetts, you can file for either a fault, no-fault, contested, or uncontested divorce.
-It’s important that you choose which type of divorce best suits your situation before you begin the divorce process.
+It’s important that you choose which type of divorce best suits your situation before you begin the Massachusetts divorce process.

 A fault divorce means that you are blaming the end of your marriage on your spouse and you must provide grounds for the divorce.
 In Massachusetts, there are seven grounds for a fault divorce:

 - Refusal to provide support